awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6.md

 ## Step 3: Configure an egress\-only private subnet<a name="vpc-subnets-commands-example-private-subnet-ipv6"></a>

 You can configure the second subnet in your VPC to be an IPv6 egress\-only private subnet\.
-Instances that are launched in this subnet are able to access the Internet over IPv6 \(for example, to get software updates\) through an egress\-only Internet gateway, but hosts on the Internet cannot reach your instances\.
+Instances that are launched in this subnet are able to access the internet over IPv6 \(for example, to get software updates\) through an egress\-only internet gateway, but hosts on the internet cannot reach your instances\.

 **To make your subnet an egress\-only private subnet**

-1. Create an egress\-only Internet gateway for your VPC\.
+1. Create an egress\-only internet gateway for your VPC\.
 In the output that's returned, take note of the gateway ID\.

    ```
    aws ec2 create-egress-only-internet-gateway --vpc-id vpc-2f09a348